-Understand cost – For Australians, Rupiah usually roughly converts like this: $1AU = 10,000 IDR.
-If you’re paying 25,000 IDR for a beer, it’s costing you $2.50AU.
+For Australians, Rupiah usually roughly converts like this: AUD$1 = IDR10,000.
+If you’re paying IDR25,000 for a beer, it’s costing you AUD$2.50.
 You have to bargain with shop owners, obviously not at McDonald’s, in the smaller shops set up along places like Poppies Lane.
-A pair of plastic sunglasses should cost around 35,000 IDR ($3.50AU).
+A pair of plastic sunglasses should cost around IDR35,000 (AUD$3.50).
 You should also read my guide on ‘How to haggle like a professional in Bali.’

-Medicine – It’s called Bali Belly for a reason, so make sure you’re prepared.
+It’s called Bali Belly for a reason, so make sure you’re prepared.
 Visit a travel doctor before you leave and arrange some gastro-stop or Imodium as well as a general dose of antibiotics to clear up any nasty bacteria that find their way into your tummy.
 Depending on where you’re visiting, you may need to take anti-malarial medication or get some injections.
 You may also want to pack travel sickness medicine for long car and ferry rides.
+Find Medicine Bags here.

-Bug spray – Buy a bottle of good quality insect repellant and use it regularly, this is more important for those visiting places like Lombok and Sumbawa where Malaria is a bigger threat.
+Buy a bottle of good quality insect repellant and use it regularly, this is more important for those visiting places like Lombok and Sumbawa where Malaria is a bigger threat.
+Find Bug Spray here.

-Clothing – Indonesia is very laid back, so leave your vintage Valentino skirt at home.
+Indonesia is very laid back, so leave your vintage Valentino skirt at home.
 Things to pack include comfortable, loose-fitting shorts, singlet-tops, kaftans, board shorts, summer dresses, t-shirts and other items you routinely wear during summer at home.
-A whole bunch of cool new bars and hipster spots have popped up all over Bali, in particular, so you might want to pack a few nice outfits, that are still breathable and light-weight.
+A whole bunch of cool new bars and hipster spots have popped up all over Bali in particular so you might want to pack a few nice outfits, that are still breathable and light-weight.
 The weather can be quite sticky, so choose breathable light fabric where possible.

 One other tip with clothing, pretty much every hotel room has air-conditioning that will keep you really cool when you sleep at night.
 I tend to get really cold, so if you’re like me, it could be worth your time to pack a warmer set of jammies.

-Sun-smart gear – You’ll definitely need a hat and sunscreen with high SPF to protect you from sunburn.
-I always recommend the Cancer Council’s sunscreen as you know it’s good quality.
+You’ll definitely need a hat and sunscreen with high SPF to protect you from sunburn.
 Remember, sunscreen is only as good as its user and it’s up to you to reapply during the day to ensure you don’t get burned.
 Similarly, a rash-shirt or sun-shirt is a good idea too.
 Remember, cloudy days mean U.V rays!
 Don’t be deceived if there’s no sun, you can still burn.
+Find Sunscreen here.

 One thing to consider, if you need specific beauty products for things like sensitive skincare, bring them with you rather than relying on buying them.
 If you do find yourself purchasing beauty products at a convenience store they may not have a suitable range for you.